mixmesh/nodis/README.md

  A node stays in up state until it has been served and marked as waiting (using **nodis:wait(Addr)**) or if node stops pinging and is  marked as **down**

-* max-pending-nodes (100)

- A node will be pending and queued until there is a slot among nodes in up state, that is when node_count(up) < max-up-nodes

 * max-wait-nodes ( 1000 )